Privacy of Health Information (HIPAA)

 1. Definitions

-Definitions of capitalized terms used herein are set forth in Appendix A. Other terms not defined in this policy shall have the meanings defined in the HIPAA Regulations.
+Definitions of capitalized terms, unless otherwise defined herein, are set forth in Appendix A. Other terms not defined in this policy shall have the meanings defined in the HIPAA Regulations.

 The purpose of this policy is to address the University’s compliance with the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”).